-Licensees will not normally have any obligation under Hong Kong law to have regard to the sanctions imposed by other authorities in other jurisdictions.
+Licensees do not normally have any obligation under Hong Kong laws to have regard to unilateral sanctions imposed by other authorities in other jurisdictions.
 However, a licensee with international operations will need to be aware of the sanctions regimes in those jurisdictions.
-Where these sanctions may affect their operations, licensees should consider the implications on their procedures, such as the monitoring of the parties concerned with a view to ensuring that there are no payments to or from a person on a sanctions list issued by an overseas jurisdiction.
+Where these sanctions may affect their operations, licensees should consider the implications and take appropriate measures where necessary.